samuzora/ctf-notes/pwn/stack/ret2syscall.md

 This portion is quite similar to one_gadgets.
 The registers of interest may not necessarily be NULL or 0, so we need to string some gadgets together to control them.

 After all registers have been settled, we can go ahead and call a gadget with `syscall`.
-This gadget doesn't need to have a `ret` instruction, as the syscall will be our last gadget in the ropchain.
+This gadget doesn't need to have a `ret` instruction, as the syscall will be our last last gadget in the ropchain.